e-clearing-net/OCHP/OCHP-direct.md

-# Partner-to-partner interface description (_OCHP direct_ interface)
+# Partner-to-partner interface description (_OCHPdirect_ interface)

-This interface description is the core of OCHP-direct.
+This interface description is the core of OCHPdirect.
 The described methods must be available at the provider's backend _MDM_ (InformProvider) and the operator's backend _CMS_ (all other methods).
 The partners have to make sure they only connect to other partners'